brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 *cbpATMRandomHelperAir* - This placeholder will be replaced by Air (50%), an Empty ATM (40%), or a TFP ATM with loot (10%).

+### Bathroom Cabinet Helpers
+All of these helpers work the same way.
+There's a 65% chance of an open cabinet being placed which will have no loot leaving a 35% chance for a closed cabinet.

+The Helpers are:
+* cbpBathroomCabinetRedBottomHelper
+* cbpBathroomCabinetRedTopHelper
+* cbpBathroomCabinetOldBottomHelper
+* cbpBathroomCabinetOldTopHelper

 ### Cooking Pot Helper
 *cbpCookingPotHelper* - This can be air (40%), a cooking pot (50%), or a bomb (10%).
 It exists to both randomize minor loot (a cooking pot) and to keep